Tina Satter: Awards

+Tina Satter won a Foundation for Contemporary Arts Grants to Artists award (2016), and a Doris Doris Duke Artist Impact Award in 2014.
+In 2019, she received a Pew Fellowship.
+Satter also received a Guggenheim Fellowship in 2020.

-Tina Satter won a Guggenheim Fellowship in 2020.
-Her show Is This A Room was nominated for a number of awards in 2020 and received the following: Obie Award Special Citation for Concept and Direction for Tina Satter; the show won a Drama Desk Award for Unique Theatrical Experience; Emily Davis who portrayed Reality Winner in the piece won an Obie for Performance and a Lucille Lortel Award; and sound designers Sanae Yamada and Lee Kinney won an Outer Critics Circle Award.
-Satter's film Reality won a 2023 Peabody Award for challenging viewers with a gripping dramatization of real-life events that eschews traditional attempts to explain personal and political motivations, and encouraging us to find in such frictions the very essence of storytelling in a post-truth era."
+Her show Is This A Room was nominated for a number of awards in 2020 and received the following: Obie Award Special Citation for Concept and Direction for Tina Satter; Drama Desk Award for Unique Theatrical Experience; an Obie and a Lucille Lortel Award for Emily Davis's performance as Reality Winner; and an Outer Critics Circle Award for sound designers Sanae Yamada and Lee Kinney.

+Satter's film Reality, an adaptation of Is This A Room, won a 2023 Peabody Award for "challenging viewers with a gripping dramatization of real-life events that eschews traditional attempts to explain personal and political motivations, and encouraging us to find in such frictions the very essence of storytelling in a post-truth era."

 Works

-IS THIS A ROOM: Reality Winner Verbatim Transcription is the word-for-word staging of the June 2017 interrogation of the young American whistleblower Reality Winner.
+Is This a Room is a verbatim theatre staging of the June 2017 interrogation of the young American whistleblower Reality Winner.
 The show premiered at The Kitchen in New York City in January 2019, and went on to an extended, critically acclaimed Off Broadway run at the Vineyard Theatre in fall 2019.
 The show has been called a "blistering piece of political theater" by Artforum.
 The cast includes Pete Simpson, TL Thompson, Becca Blackwell, and Emily Davis.

 Here I Go, pt.
 2 of You was a lecture series organized at The Kitchen in March 2017 and featured lectures by artists including Sarah Schulman, Heidi Hahn, Branden Jacob-Jenkins, Claudia Rankine, Ariel Goldberg and others.

-Ghost Rings is a play conceived of as feminist pop/punk show described in its New York Times review as "fantastical, odd and sometimes so tender it's raw, 'Ghost Rings' is a pop concert with a drama inside."
-Ghost Rings premiered in April 2016 at New York Live Arts and featured Chris Giarmo, Erin Markey, Kristen Sieh, and Tina.
+Ghost Rings is a song cycle mirroring Satter's real-life relationship with her estranged sister against a fictional tale of a woman impregnating her childhood friend.
+It premiered in April 2016 at New York Live Arts and featured Chris Giarmo, Erin Markey, Kristen Sieh, and Tina.
 It was re-mounted in New York City at the American Realness festival in January 2017.
 Culturebot wrote about the show "Satter's women fantasize about procreation without men, about holding a piece of another woman in their bodies.
 In language that is revelatory through its very strangeness, Satter echoes this desire."

 Ancient Lives opened in January 2015 at The Kitchen, and centers around a group of young women who go with their teacher into the woods where she leads them in setting up an alternative feminist community and television show and they come under the spell of a witch/warlock.
 Artforum wrote: "There is a strikingly synthetic quality to Tina Satter's seductive and mesmerizing 'Ancient Lives,' a play that entwines adolescence and obsolescence in order to un-tell a familiar story."